 First, direct government transfers can put money into the pockets of low-income families.
 The more generous these transfers are, the less a family requires in wages to achieve a decent quality of life.
-The introduction of the new Canada Child Benefit shows just how big an impact government transfers can have.
+The introduction of the new Canada Child Benefit shows how significant an impact government transfers can have.
 However, most other government transfers and subsidies are reduced or eliminated once a family reaches an income level well below the living wage.
 For example:

-- Federal GST credit (not available to families with a net income above \$52,065); - BC Child Care subsidy (starts to decline for the seven-year-old at a net income above \$23,196 and for the four-year-old above \$35,016 and ceases entirely at the income level of our living wage family, frozen for the last 11 years); - BC Rental Assistance Program (not available to families with gross income over \$35,000, frozen since 2008); - Working Income Tax Benefit (not available to families with net income over \$28,813); and - BC Low Income Climate Action Tax Credit (not available to families with net income over \$52,852).
+- Federal GST credit (not available to families with a net income above \$52,766); - BC Child Care subsidy (starts to decline for the seven-year-old at a net income above \$23,196 and for the four-year-old above \$35,016 and ceases entirely at the income level of our living wage family, frozen for the last 11 years); - BC Rental Assistance Program (not available to families with gross income over \$35,000, frozen since 2008); - Working Income Tax Benefit (not available to families with net income over \$29,186); and - BC Low Income Climate Action Tax Credit (not available to families with net income over \$53,193).

-Provincial and federal governments must review all low-income transfers and credits regularly to ensure that the amounts provided are keeping up with the actual expenses they are meant to defray (such as child care fees or rent) and that they are not clawed back at income levels that leave many families struggling with a bare-bones budget.
-When government transfers fail to keep up with the rising cost of living, the families who are the hardest hit are the ones headed by earners who are already marginalized and tend to do poorly in the labour market.
-Single-mother, Aboriginal and recent immigrant families tend to have lower earnings and face higher unemployment rates, which puts them at a disproportionately higher risk of poverty.
+Provincial and federal governments must review all low-income transfers and credits regularly to ensure that the amounts provided are keeping up with the actual expenses they are meant to defray (such as child care fees or rent), and that they are not clawed back at income levels that leave many families struggling with a bare-bones budget.
+This does not currently happen.
+Notably, the new CCB is not indexed to inflation unlike the Canada Child Tax Benefit it replaced.
+This means that-while currently very generous-CCB's value to families is going to be eroded over time.

+When government transfers fail to keep up with the rising cost of living, the families hardest hit are headed by earners who are already marginalized and tend to do poorly in the labour market.
+Families headed by single mothers, indigenous people and recent immigrants tend to have lower earnings and face higher unemployment rates, which puts them at a disproportionately higher risk of poverty.

-The living wage is also affected by indirect government transfers, in the form of public services and infrastructure that shift certain costs off the shoulders of individual families.
-For example, the U-Pass program, introduced in 2010 as a partnership between the province, Translink, BC Transit, local governments, post-secondary institutions and students, provides a reduced-cost system-wide transit pass to all students enrolled in a publically funded post-secondary institution in BC.
-The parent taking two courses is eligible for the U-Pass, which reduces the family's public transit costs from \$124 to about \$39/month for the eight months they're in school.
+The living wage is also affected by indirect government transfers in the form of public services and infrastructure that shift certain costs off the shoulders of individual families.
+For example, the U-Pass program, introduced in 2010 as a partnership between the province, Translink, BC Transit, local governments, post-secondary institutions and students, provides a reduced-cost system-wide transit pass to all students enrolled in a publicly funded post-secondary institution in BC.
+The parent taking two courses is eligible for the U-Pass, which reduces the family's public transit costs from \$124 to about \$40/month for the eight months they're in school.
 Despite recent cost increases, the U-Pass continues to significantly lower the public transportation costs of the living wage family.
-Without the U-Pass, the living wage in 2016 would have to be 24 cents higher.
+Without the U-Pass, the living wage in 2017 would be 23 cents higher.

-Affordable housing, universal affordable child care, national pharmacare or dental coverage for children and modest income families, the elimination of MSP premiums, and policies ensuring paid sick leave are other examples of government actions that would significantly moderate the living wage, easing the role of employers in ensuring that families can meet their core budgetary needs.
-For example, if BC implemented the widely-endorsed \$10-a-day child care plan, the Metro Vancouver living wage would go down by \$3.90 per hour to \$16.74.
+Affordable housing, universal affordable child care, national pharmacare or dental coverage for children and modest income families, the elimination of MSP premiums, and policies ensuring paid sick leave are other examples of government actions that would lower the living wage, easing the role of employers in ensuring that families can meet their core budgetary needs.
+For example, if BC implemented the widely endorsed \$10-a-day child care plan, the Metro Vancouver living wage would go down by \$4.12 per hour to \$16.50.